 The reason why there are so many slang terms for heroin, a highly addictive derivative of morphine, is to keep the drug “cool” for users, and to keep the police agents who are looking for the heroin suppliers always guessing.
 In fact, heroin is such an undercover, or “hard” drug, that the only place you might hear it called by that name is in a courtroom or police station.
-Horse, smack, H, junk, even the relatively attractive “china white” (so termed for a more refined version of heroin), there are as many names for the addictive and illegal drug as there are addicts.
+Horse, smack, H, junk, even the relatively attractive “china white” (so termed for a more refined version of heroin), are some of the many names for the addictive and illegal drug.

 Interestingly enough, the word “heroin” was the word the German-based drug company Bayer gave to this new synthetic drug they invented for the “heroic” feeling it gave its users.